Looking for a heartwarming, giggle-inducing fall activity or project to undertake with an elderly loved one? Here are a few to consider!

 If you’re caring for an aging parent or loved one, then worrying about slips and trips is often a common concern.
-And reducing the chances of them enduring a fall is a priority.
-So to help keep Mom and Dad safe and sound, here are five simple ways to reduce the risk of falls at home.
+Here are 5 simple ways to reduce the risk of falls!

 As we age, our bodies begin to experience physical changes that affect everything in life, including our sleep patterns.
 Many necessary medications may also have side effects that can negatively impact your sleeping schedule.
 That’s why so many seniors struggle to get a good night’s sleep.
 If you’re looking for ways to help out mom and dad to get the rest they need to maintain optimal health, try these seven solutions for a proper rest.

 1. White Noise

 If your parent’s bedroom is heavily impacted by interrupting sounds from the outside, you might want to try using a device that creates white noise.
 White noise drowns out and absorbs peripheral sounds that can prevent people from falling asleep.
 This simple addition can drastically improve the quality of sleep, without being awoken by surrounding noises.

 Your body naturally produces the chemical melatonin, which works to set your body’s circadian rhythm.
 But as one grows older, melatonin production declines and doesn’t deliver the same impact it once did.
 An over-the-counter melatonin can help to reset their sleep patterns and promote sleep, but always speak to the doctor before use.

 If you’ve ever been tired after eating turkey, it’s the tryptophan to blame.
 Tryptophan is an amino acid that promotes serotonin - a chemical that works to regulate your sleep.
 So, assist your parents to stock up on tryptophan-rich foods that they can eat at dinner or as a snack before bed.
 Eggs, nuts, seeds, and tofu are a few options.